 2.4.1 Generally.
 Any parcel of land, use, easement, structure, sign or feature lawfully existing on the date of any text change in this Code, or on the date of a zoning map change that does not conform to the requirements of the district in which it is located may be continued and maintained in accordance with the provisions of this Section and other applicable provisions of this Code.
-Nonconformities may continue as prescribed, but the provisions of this Section are designed to curtail substantial investment in nonconformities and to bring about their eventual conformity or elimination.
+Nonconformities may continue as prescribed, but the provisions of this Section are designed to bring about their eventual conformity or elimination.

-2.4.2 Certificate of Zoning Compliance Required.
+2.1.1 Certificate of Zoning Compliance Required.